Computational Understanding and Manipulation of Symmetries: An Application: Permutation Puzzles

 Permutation puzzles are one person games where the moves are permutations, elements of a group \cite{Joyner}.
 Natural problems for such puzzles are: \begin{enumerate} \item How can one go, via elementary legal moves, from one configuration $x$ of the puzzle to a standard ``solved'' configuration? \item More generally, how can one go from configuration $x$ to another arbitrarily selected configuration $y$? \end{enumerate}

 The main quest of permutation puzzles is often to find a shortest sequence of moves that leads to the solution (bounded by the diameter of the Cayley graph of the underlying group).
-We should mention that this is not our aim here.
-We would like to facilitate understanding, but usually the quickest solutions are `dirty tricks' that are very difficult to grasp and one has to fall back on simple memorizing.
-However, we suspect that Lagrange decompositions might also help in tackling the shortest solution problem.
-Here we focus on 1.\ and 2.
+Though the idea of of nested coset space actions is also used in tackling the shortest solution problem (e.g.~Thistlethwaite's Algorithm), it is not our aim here.
+We would like to facilitate understanding, but usually the quickest solutions are `dirty tricks' that are very difficult to grasp and one often has to fall back on simple memorizing.
+In fact, nonoptimal solutions are easy to get (see Fig.\ \ref{gap:simplesolution}).
+One can follow the steps to solve the cube without gaining any understanding. \emph{ Can we learn to solve the cube from the above answer?} \emph{ Can we identify, talk about and solve subproblems?} \emph{ Can we devise and compare different solving strategies?} We aim to answer these questions.